amyreese/znc-push/README.md

     /msg *status loadmod --type=user push

-Or you can use either the web admin page for the user to enable the "push" module, or you can use ZNC's "controlpanel" module:
+If you prefer to use ZNC's "controlpanel" module, you may do so like this:

     /msg *status loadmod controlpanel
     /msg *controlpanel loadmod push